michaelmunz/SOMD_PulseOxi/README.md

 # SOMD_PulseOxi
-Software for the Project in course "Software for Medical Devices", Master Medical Devices - Research and Development at THU.
+This software is required for the project within the course "Software for Medical Devices", Master Medical Devices - Research and Development at THU.
-Author: Michael Munz, THU
+**Author: Michael Munz, THU**

 Software required for the project:
 - PulsOxiBLEHost: connects to the real Bluetooth Low Energy Finger Pulseoximeter